 Questions regarding AST construction standards should be directed to the local and/or county fire prevention departments where the AST is being installed.
 A list of these fire prevention departments can be found here

-The North Carolina Department of Insurance – Office of State Fire Marshal may also be contacted for questions at (919) 661-5880.
+The North Carolina Department of Insurance – Office of State Fire Marshal website also contains additional information and can be found here.